Sergio Navarro (footballer, born 1979)

-Sergio Navarro Barquero (born 17 October 1979) is a Spanish football manager and a former player who is the manager of Hungarian Debreceni VSC.
+Sergio Navarro Barquero (born 17 October 1979) is a Spanish professional football manager and a former player who is currently the head coach of club Milan Futuro (the reserve team of club AC Milan).

 Career

-Navarro played in Villarreal CF and another teams in Tercera División and Divisiones Regionales de Fútbol until his retirement in the age of 26.
+Navarro played with Villarreal and another teams in Tercera División and Divisiones Regionales de Fútbol until his retirement in the age of 26.

-In 2005 he began a coaching career in CD Castellón sportive school as a coach of the different ages teams.
-After he continued as a Head of methodology in the Russian FC Rubin Kazan from 2011 until 2013 and in Villarreal CF from 2014 until 2017.
+In 2005 he began a coaching career in Castellón sportive school as a coach of the different ages teams.
+He subsequently continued as a head of methodology with the Russian club Rubin Kazan from 2011 until 2013, and with Villarreal from 2014 until 2017.

-In June 2017, he signed a contract with the Ukrainian Premier League's FC Karpaty Lviv and was named as a manager of this Ukrainian team.
+In June 2017, he signed a contract with the Ukrainian Premier League club Karpaty Lviv as manager.

+In July 2026, Navarro was appointed the head coach of Italian club AC Milan's reserve team Milan Futuro.